gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Limitations in the current OpenCL support of interest to |Gromacs| users:

 - Intel integrated GPUs are supported.
-Intel CPUs and Xeon Phi are not supported.
+Intel CPUs are not supported.
   Set ``-DGMX_GPU_NB_CLUSTER_SIZE=4`` when compiling |Gromacs| to run on consumer Intel GPUs (as opposed to Ponte Vecchio / Data Center Max GPUs).
 - Due to blocking behavior of some asynchronous task enqueuing functions